jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/12-steps-to-forensic-materials-engineering.md

    1. #optical-microscope
    2. Look for deformations
    3. Crack directions
-   4. Textures
+   4. #texture
-7. Look for local failure modes: Smaller features
+7. Look for local #failure-modes: Smaller features
-   1. Fatigue striations
+   1. #fatigue-striations
-   2. Inclusions
+   2. #inclusions
 8. Metallography
    1. Cut and polish
-   2. Show grain growth and heat treatment
+   2. Show #grain-growth and heat treatment
    3. Correct etchants are critical
    4. Take samples from various areas
    5. Is the material microstructure correct?
    6. Is bad heat treatment, wrong material?
-9. Determine failure mechanisms
+9. Determine #failure-mechanisms
-    1. Ductile
+    1. #ductile-fracture
-    2. Brittle
+    2. #brittle-fracture
-    3. Wear
+    3. #wear
-    4. Fatigue
+    4. #fatigue
     5. Cant it be re-located?
 10. Chemical analysis
     1. What material do we have?
-    2. Use SEM for x-ray scattering
+    2. Use #SEM for x-ray scattering
 11. Mechanical failure analysis
     1. Back-of-envelope calculations
-    2. Look for notches and stress concentrations
+    2. Look for #notches and [stress concentrations](stress-concentration.md)
 12. Test under simulation service conditions
     1. Useful, but time and money act against you
     2. Be careful to accurately simulate situation